 In recent years, cellulose has become a popular food additive due to its unique chemical and physical properties when combined with water.
 Although cellulose can be found in most plant matter, the most economical sources of industrial cellulose are cotton and wood pulp.

-How Is Cellulose Used in Food?
+How Cellulose Is Used in Food

 Fiber Supplement - With rising awareness about fiber intake, cellulose has become one of the most popular food additives.
 Adding cellulose to food allows an increase in bulk and fiber content without a major impact on flavor.
-Because cellulose binds and mixes easily with water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.
+Since cellulose binds and mixes easily with water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.

 Calorie Reducer – Cellulose provides a lot of volume or bulk of food but because it is indigestible to humans, it has no caloric value.
 For this reason, cellulose has become a popular bulking agent in diet foods.
-Consumers who eat foods with a high cellulose content feel full physically and psychologically without having consumed many calories.
+Consumers who eat foods with high cellulose content feel full physically and psychologically without having consumed many calories.

 Thickening/Emulsifying - The gelling action of cellulose when combined with water provides both thickening and stabilizing qualities in the food to which it is added.
 Cellulose gel acts similarly to an emulsion, suspending ingredients within a solution and preventing water from separating out.
 Cellulose is often added to sauces for both the thickening and emulsifying action.